bobbycomet/Conky-Studio/README.md

 That’s a real Conky widget, not a demo screen.

 From there, you add logic, layers, gradients, click actions, custom scripts, or full Custom Lua when the palette isn’t enough.

+## Acknowledgments & Disclaimer

+This project is an independent tool designed to generate and manage HUDs for [Conky](https://github.com/brndnmtthws/conky).

+>**Please note:** This project is not affiliated with, endorsed by, or sponsored by the official Conky project or its maintainers.
+Conky is licensed under the GPL-3.0 License.

 ---